BillyDM/awesome-audio-dsp/LOW_LEVEL_PROGRAMMING_LANGUAGES.md

 ## [`Rust`]
 - Pros:
   - Rust is modern language that aims to avoid many of the pitfalls of C/C++ development.
-  - It is "memory safe", meaning it can ensure that whole slew of common crashes and security bugs cannot happen in the first place.
+  - It is "memory safe", meaning it can ensure that memory safety related crashes and security bugs cannot happen in the first place.
     - Most high-level languages are also memory safe, but they come at the cost of considerably worse performance since they use things like runtime checks and garbage collection.
 Rust however uses a clever system of lifetime checks and borrow restrictions that ensures safety while still allowing compiled code to run just as fast as if it was written in C/C++ (a feature known as "zero-cost abstractions").
   - Easier to master than C++ in my opinion.
   - The nature of using a memory safe language reduces the amount of time you need to spend debugging & testing.